-Applications for courses commencing in 2019 – including semester 1 and later teaching periods - open on Monday 6 August 2018.
 A full list of important dates including closing dates is available from the key dates page.

 Check the fees page for more information on SATAC fees and charges.

-You may be required to supply supporting documents for your qualifications if SATAC is unable to verify your results on your behalf.
-This may be because you have completed a TAFE/VET qualification or studied overseas.
 The online application will tell you if you need to submit supporting documents for the qualifications you have claimed.

 Yes, if you need to submit supporting documents to SATAC you can upload them online in PDF or JPEG format after you have submitted your application.
 The online instructions will step you through the process.
-You can return to your application to add additional documents via My Application.
+You can return to your application to add more documents via My Application.

 If you are currently studying or have recently completed a course and are awaiting supporting documentation, submit it as soon as it is available to you.

 Any delay in submitting your documents may affect the outcome of your application.

 SATAC does not keep documents submitted in previous applications.
 If SATAC requests documents to support your application, submit them as soon as possible.